 Contact Form [PHP]

 The contact form enables users of your website to make contact without you having to disclose your email address publicly.
 The receiving email is invisible to the user, at least until you choose to answer.
 The user can select to get a get a copy of the mail and the sender of this mail can be set to a no-reply address.
-The contact form has a capthca that the user has to enter in order to submit the form - this blocks at least the most stupid spambots from using the form and looks cool too.
+The contact form uses Google's reCAPTCHA v3 to fight abusive traffic, like spam robots.

-index.phpand enter the receiving email.
-Multiple receivers can be specified comma separated and will be visible to each other but not to users.
+- Receiver e-mail address(es) by 'receivers': Multiple e-mails can be added comma separated.
+These are visible to each other but not to website users.

-- Upload the folder to your website with FTP.
+- Upload the folder to your webserver via FTP.